THE LATEST IN TECH, DIVERSITY & INCLUSION

 This week we met Kat to try to get a little insight into life at r3 and learn more about what kind of new tech they are using.

 Have you been thinking about changing career?
 Want to become a software developer but don’t have the skills.
-This is the 12 month account of Deborah Piu who went from being an events manager to an employed software engineer in 12 months.
+This is the 12 month account of Debora Piu who went from being an events manager to an employed software engineer in 12 months.

 Kateryna Portmann, Product Manager at Medopad tells us how she transformed her career after leaving academia and moving to the UK to join one of the coolest healthtech start ups in London!